Build a beautiful handmade dollhouse with these easy DIY plans.

 Currently she has a small house that folds up for easy storage.
-It gets lots and lots of play, but she keeps asking Santa for a dollhouse.
+It gets lots and lots of play, but she keeps asking Santa for a big dollhouse.
 She needs something more.

 We started shopping around for dollhouses and I was left unimpressed.
 There were a lot of expensive options and a lot of flimsy looking options.

-I am only planning on finishing the outside of the house and a couple of the rooms inside before Christmas so that we can work together later to create the perfect handmade dollhouse with lots of personal touches.
+I am only planning on finishing the dollhouse exterior and a couple of the rooms inside before Christmas.
+Then we can work together later to create the perfect handmade dollhouse with lots of personal touches.

 PS Please excuse Eric’s nakedness.
 I was lucky to find him a pair of pants for the picture, but have no clue where his shirt has disappeared too.
 I just wanted to show the scale.

 Cutting Plywood without a Table Saw